web-design-and-development-at-tstc/wdd-raspberry-pi/imed-2349/ubuntu-server-windows.md

 - If there is no output, then you don’t have any swap space enabled and should proceed with the following steps.

-- We’ll start by creating the file to be used for swap by running the command `sudo fallocate -l 4G /swapfile`
+- We’ll start by creating the file to be used for swap by running the command `sudo fallocate -l 4G /swapfile` (the argument on this command is the lowercase "L" NOT the number "1").

 - Next, we want to set it so only the root user can read and write to the file, so we are going to set the correct permissions by running the command `sudo chmod 600 /swapfile`